 The Sketching Stuff Activity book by Charlie O’Shields has a wide range of activities.
-Be sure to visit the blog tomorrow for a chance to win a copy of this book!

 The themes of this book are fun and nature.
 It is written to appeal to a child, both the actual youth, and the inner child we all carry within us.